Vega Build Flavors

 LOG_LEVEL=info

-2. Once the build flavor setup is complete, lets explore how to make use of this in your code.
-The example below shows the entry point of your app:
+Once the setup is complete, here’s how to use it in your app’s entry point:

 import { getApiEndpoint, isProduction, envLog } from './src/config/Environment';